Remembering the 'Moonlight,' 'La La Land' fiasco

 Weeks later, the board of governors for the Academy of Motion Picture Arts and Sciences voted to retain the firm's services, despite the best picture mix up.

-This time around, the Academy has announced new safeguards to make sure such a mistake doesn't reoccur.
+This time around, the academy has announced new safeguards to make sure such a mistake doesn't reoccur.

 The two PwC partners who were responsible for guarding last year's winners' envelopes will not be involved in the ceremony.